Unsteady aerodynamic theory and experiments of hovering membrane wings: Concluding remarks

 The unsteady aerodynamic theory of compliant aerofoils is extended to include effects of variable freestream velocity and high angles of attack, assuming small camber and fully attached flow.
 This scenario represents an aerofoil section along a membrane wing that performs a rotational flapping motion in a horizontal plane, inspired by the hovering flight of bats and motivated by the experimental work of \cite{gehrke_highly_2025} who showed that the flow about a hovering membrane wing can remain attached at high angle-of-attack amplitudes up to ${\hat{\alpha}=55^\circ}$.
 The theory provides a closed-form expression for the unsteady lift coefficient due to membrane deformation, which depends on known functions (Theodorsen's and Wagner's functions) and the Fourier coefficients that decompose the membrane deformation in time.
 We further demonstrate how this expression can be applied to experimental deformation measurements and validate the predictive theory via comparison to the lift response measured by \cite{Gehrke_2022}.

 We find very good agreement between the inviscid theory and the experimental results for aeroelastic numbers that are greater than $1.7$ with an angle-of-attack amplitude of $\hat{\alpha}=35^\circ, 55^\circ$.
 Lower values of \Ae result with an excessive membrane camber, which leads to vortex formation and flow detachment over the aerofoil.
 These flow and membrane characteristics violate the assumptions of the theoretical model, and therefore deteriorate the accuracy of the predictive theory.
+Importantly, we find that cases in which the flow remains attached while the maximum camber is substantial still provide good agreement between theory and measurements, indicating the predominant role of the attached flow requirement compared to the small camber condition applied in potential theory.

 In general, the good agreement obtained between analytical inviscid theory and measurements of the unsteady lift response of a hovering membrane wing in extreme conditions (high angles of attack) provides a promising validation of theory.
-In all cases of attached flow and relatively small camber, the unsteady aerodynamic theory provides an accurate prediction of the unsteady lift and can be used to compute the lift coefficient from any experimental or computational data of aerofoil deformation.
+In all cases of attached flow and relatively small camber, the unsteady aerodynamic theory provides an accurate prediction of the unsteady lift (mean prediction error between $\Delta \overline{C}_{L_d} = 0.17$ and $0.27$), and can be used to compute the lift coefficient from any experimental or computational data of aerofoil deformation.